 We all depend on mining for countless products ranging from the mundane to the complicated.
-From toothpaste and bicycles to sophisticated electronics like computers and smartphones, minerals and metals are the building blocks of modern society that provide us with the key components for our shelter, vehicles, transportation, medical instruments and even food production.
+From toothpaste and bicycles to sophisticated electronics like computers and smartphones, minerals and metals are the building blocks of modern society.
+These materials provide us with the key components for our shelter, vehicles, transportation, medical instruments and even food production.

-Let's also not forget that without minerals and metals, clean technologies that are vital to a greener and more sustainable world would be impossible.
+Let's also not forget that without minerals and metals, cleantech which is vital to a greener and more sustainable world would be impossible.

 Mining is one of Canada’s most important economic sectors and a major job creator.
-Canada’s rise as one of the wealthiest countries in the world, was thanks in part to major discoveries and development in the mining industry over the decades.
+Canada’s rise as one of the wealthiest countries in the world is thanks in part to major discoveries and development in the mining industry over the decades.
+Also see:

 Canada's Mining Industry...

-• plays an essential role in the transition to a low-carbon future by providing the building blocks of clean and low energy technologies
+• plays an essential role in the transition to a lower-carbon future by providing the building blocks for cleantech and energy efficiency

-The impact of mining goes beyond mineral extraction and processing.
-Mining is linked to many other industrial sectors in the economy including transportation, construction, equipment manufacturing, environmental management, geological services, education and research, among others.
+The benefits of mining go well beyond mineral extraction and processing.
+Mining makes other industrial sectors possible such as transportation, construction, manufacturing, environmental management, geological services and education to name a few examples.